givani30/BellmanFilterDFSV/memory-bank/systemPatterns.md

     * **Numerical Stability:** Debugging revealed that the calculated Expected FIM (`J_observed` in the update step) could become numerically non-positive semi-definite (non-PSD) for certain state values, leading to filter instability.
 To mitigate this, the implementation now includes eigenvalue clipping regularization: negative eigenvalues of `J_observed` are clipped to a small positive value (`1e-8`) before the matrix is used in the information update (`updated_info = predicted_info + J_observed_psd + jitter`).
 (See Decision [04-05-2025 16:00:00]).

-    * **Identifiability Constraints:** While fixing `mu` is the primary strategy for addressing its estimation bias, constraints on the factor loading matrix `lambda_r` (e.g., lower-triangular with fixed diagonal) remain important for resolving rotational/scale ambiguity in the latent factors and other parameters.
-(See Decision [04-05-2025 21:14:00])
+    * **Identifiability Constraints:** While fixing `mu` was initially used to address estimation bias (especially in BIF), recent studies show both fixed and unfixed approaches are viable.
+Constraints on the factor loading matrix `lambda_r` (e.g., lower-triangular with fixed diagonal) remain important for resolving rotational/scale ambiguity in the latent factors and other parameters.
+(See Decisions [04-05-2025 21:14:00] and [16-04-2025 02:52:23])
     * **Location:** `src/bellman_filter_dfsv/core/filters/bellman_information.py`.
 * **Bellman Smoother (Lange, 2024, Sec.
 6):**
   * Extends the Bellman filter using forward *and* backward value functions (`V_t`, `W_t`) to compute smoothed state estimates `a_{t|n}`.